 We’ve not seen clam hash on a restaurant menu other than at Pat’s Kountry Kitchen, a long-gone Connecticut shoreline cafe that made it a specialty for years.
-But it has deep roots in Yankee cookery.
 Founder Pat Brink told us that her recipe was developed when her kids accidentally threw away the broth retrieved from a batch of clams that were destined to become clam chowder.
 Without the broth, there could be no chowder; so Pat improvised and created hash.
-This recipe is not hers, but comes pretty close.

 3 medium potatoes (about 1 pound)

 1 dozen large chowder clams or 2 6-1/2 ounce cans of chopped cans, drained of most juice

 1 rib celery, diced (about 1/3 cup)

 2 bunches scallions, chopped, including some of the greens (1/2 to 2/3 cup)